 Paradise on Blue Bell Hill

 Morning starts early for young boys in the wilds.
 Up with the crack of dawn, raring to go.
 Impatiently waiting for grown-ups to give permission to start the day’s fun.
-Jon, the older, was always the careful one, testing the waters before confidently commanding his brother on their next exploit.
+Jon, the older, was always the careful one, testing the waters before commanding his brother with confidence on their next exploit.
 Robert, the wild one, always had a glint in his eye ready for mayhem.

 Then time to explore.
 This was Blue Bell Hill in April, and the name was apt.
 Blue bells abounded in the lush mulch of damp leaves.
 Masses in bloom beneath silver birch, their light canopy letting the occasional rays of sunlight through to illuminate a sea of purple blue blooms.
-Beautiful enough to give even a city hardened seven year old a permanent impression of wonder.
+Beautiful enough to give even a city hardened seven-year-old a permanent impression of wonder.

 Mum was appreciative, and sister duly impressed.
 A successful day.

-To have their confidence punctured as he emerged from the car, furious.
+But their confidence was punctured as he emerged from the car, furious.
 Who had been there while he was gone?
 He could tell that someone had been there because the sticks they had so carefully laid and stepped on were broken, proving in his eyes that another car had preceded him.
 Accusing their mother of some crime beyond their young comprehension, unmollified by their protestations that they were indeed the ones who had broken the sticks so they laid better in the tracks.

 In later years Jon understood the crime of which she was accused.
 Or rather, knew of it.
 He could never empathise, never having been guilty of it himself.
 His father was a chronic cheat, and his mother, emotionally dependent on him, tolerated it and the money that he spent like water.
 For which he was dependent on her, and her rich father.